princethakur1999/pricode/README.md

 # pricode

-I designed this home page website using HTML, CSS and JavaScript whit the help of anuj bhaiya (youtuber).
+I designed this web page using HTML, CSS and JavaScript.